tleaks22/Network-Security-Groups-NSGs-and-Inspecting-Traffic-Between-Azure-Virtual-Machines/README.md

 <h2>High-Level Steps</h2>

-- Connect to the VM "DC-1" as an admin and then log in as a regular user.
+- Connect to the 2 pre-made VMs "DC-1" and Client1-1 as an admin and then log in as a regular user.
 - Create 4 folders with varying access types and permissions. "read, read/write, etc."
 - Attempt to view files as the user to see which provides no access.
 - Go back to the folder and assign a security group/permissions to it.
 Then, set a fake user as a member of the group to fully provide access to the user.